mlhetland/Allocations.jl/docs/src/index.md

   2 => {1, 2}
 ```

-The bundles of each agent is available through the `bundle` function:
+The bundle of each agent is available through the `bundle` function:

 ```jldoctest intro
 julia> bundle(A, 2)